HwanGoh/Autoencoder_Forward_Inverse/README.md

 # Code Structure:
 * Below is a description of the source codes as well as the key codes in my input/output system.
+* For an illustrative example, see the test case in codes/projects/test.
+You may have to first generate the training and testing data using codes/projects/test/data_generator/data_generator_1d.py.
-However, there is no need to use this system; you can use your own input/output codes so long as the appropriate calls to the neural networks in src/neural_networks and optimization routines in src/optimize are implemented.
+* However, there is no need to use my input/output system; you can use your own input/output codes so long as the appropriate calls to the neural networks in src/neural_networks and optimization routines in src/optimize are implemented.